This page is for the academic year 2021-22. The current handbook year is 2022-23No such Code for pgprog: N1K017No such Code for pgprog: N1KC17

 the learning outcomes of the module

 - Learning outcomes will be met through a combination of lectures, groupwork, case studies and discussion, supported by guided reading.
-The written assignment will test students' understanding of relevant concepts and their ability to apply and interpret what they have learned to the analysis of a particular issue in depth.
+The summative assignments are based on the analysis of case studies to test students' understanding of relevant concepts and their ability to apply and interpret what they have learned in specific business contexts.

 Teaching Methods and Learning Hours